9mm Handguns & Pistols

 • 9x21 millimeter: In countries like Italy, Mexico, and France, the government prohibits its citizens from owning firearms chambered in military calibers, which makes the 9mm Luger illegal.
 The 9x21mm was developed to overcome this, measuring just two mm longer than the 9x19mm.

-• 9 millimeter Steyr: Designed for the Austrian military pistol, the Steyr Model 1912 Auto, the 9mm Steyr is longer than the Parabellum, with a case length of 23mm.
+• The 9mm Steyr was made for the Austrian military pistol, the Steyr Model 1912 Auto.
+It is longer than the Parabellum, with a case length of 23mm.
 Common in Austria, this cartridge is also found in Romania and Chile.

 • 9x23 millimeter Winchester: Winchester released its 9x23mm Winchester ammunition in 1996.
 It is a high-pressure cartridge designed to meet the International Practical Shooting Confederation (IPSC) regulations.
 The 9x23 Winchester looks like a stretched-out 9mm Luger but has many internal differences.

-• 9mm Federal: The Federal was designed as a rimmed 9mm Luger for revolvers - specifically the Charter Arms PitBull, a five-shot double-action revolver.
+• 9mm Federal is a rimmed Luger made for revolvers like the Charter Arms PitBull, a five-shot double-action revolver.
 This firearm was only briefly manufactured after the cartridge's creation in 1989, as Charter Arms went out of business (although the company later reopened).

 • 9mm Kurz: The Kurz uses a 9mm bullet in a shorter, 17mm casing.
-Designed in 1912 by John Browning, this ammunition is sometimes referred to as the 9mm Browning Short but is most commonly known as the .380 ACP.
+John Browning created this ammunition in 1912.
+It is often referred to as the 9mm Browning Short.
+However, it is more commonly known as the .380.
+ACP.

 The 9mm cartridge has come a long way since its conception over a century ago, dominating the consumer ammunition market and law enforcement agencies today.